DragonetMC/DragonetPEAddon/README.md

 1. `Download the DragonetPE ModScripts and DragonetPE Android App. `
 2. `Apply the DragonetPE ModScripts, there are multiple sceipts and you have to apply them all unless it has 'optional' in its filename. `
 3. `Install the DragonetPE Android App. `
-4. `Open th DragonetPE Android App to initialize it. `
+4. `Open the DragonetPE Android App to initialize it. `

 ##Usage
 1. `Open DragonetPE Android App. `